portagefilelist/client/README.md

 #### Specific package only
 If there is the need to upload only a specific package atom, provide it with the `-a|--atom` cli option.
-Only a specific package atom is currently supported.
+Only the specific package atom syntax is currently supported.
 Like `=media-fonts/fira-code-6.2` and NOT `media-fonts/fira-code`

 #### Pretend mode, or just want to know what is uploaded?
 Use `-p|--pretend` as a cli option to gather the data and leaving the xml file behind.
 It prints the location to be